Numerix-DSP/siglib/Examples/DLLExamples/testifs2/ReadMe.txt

 ========================================================================
-       CONSOLE APPLICATION : testifs2
+       CONSOLE APPLICATION: testifs2
 ========================================================================

 AppWizard has created this testifs2 application for you.

 This file contains a summary of what you will find in each of the files that make up your testifs2 application.